-To be eligible for an award under this Native American Library Services Basic Grants Notice of Funding Opportunity, you must be a Federally recognized tribe.
+To be eligible for an award under this Native American Library Services Basic Grants Notice of Funding Opportunity, your organization must be a federally recognized Indian tribe.
 Entities such as libraries, schools, tribal colleges, or departments of education are not eligible, although they may be involved in the administration of this program, and their staff may serve as project directors in partnership with an eligible applicant.